MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/offboard-machine-api.md

   [!include[Machine actions note](../../includes/machineactionsnote.md)]

 > [!NOTE]
 > This API is supported on Windows 11, Windows 10, version 1703 and later, or Windows Server 2019 and later.
+And on Windows Server 2012R2 and Windows Server 2016 running unified agent.
 >
 > This API is not supported on MacOS or Linux devices.